munificent/game-programming-patterns/book/introduction.markdown

 At the back of the stack of pages was a real monster: a program that took up several dense pages of code.
-It took a while before we worked up the courage to even try it, but it was irresistable: the title above the listing was "Tunnels and Trolls."
+It took a while before we worked up the courage to even try it, but it was irresistible: the title above the listing was "Tunnels and Trolls."
 We had no idea what it did, but it sounded like a game, and what could be cooler than a computer game that you programmed yourself?